VersusCenter

 8

-Azure's 60+ regions exceed GCP's 40+, providing better geographic coverage for latency-sensitive and regulatory-specific deployments.
+Azure has 60+ regions vs Google Cloud's 40+, providing better geographic coverage and redundancy for global enterprises.

 When to choose each